ucd-library/intertwine/README.md

 ## Development

-In the root, let's install our dependancies needed to construct our code.
+1. In the root, let's install our dependancies needed to construct our code.

 ```bash
 npm install
 ```

-Navigate to ./client/public and once again run `npm install`.
+2. Navigate to ./client/public and once again run `npm install`.

-Next, you need to create a *loader* directory containing the required polyfills.
+3. Create a *loader* directory containing the required polyfills.

 MacOS: